OmniSharp/omnisharp-vim/README.md

 #OmniSharp

 OmniSharp is a plugin for Vim to provide IDE like abilities for C#.
-It currently supports omnicomplete(intellisense), go to definition, and go to implementation.
+It currently supports omnicomplete(intellisense), go to definition, find usages and go to implementation.

 Code documentation is displayed in the scratch window.